zuri-training/Team-44_Chunk-file/contributions/Phanny.md

-I carried out research for our research plan and compiled all the research from group members for team approval I created the contents and designed the slides for presentation for team approval I presented our team's project
+I carried out research for our research plan and compiled all the research from group members I created the contents and designed the slides for presentation I presented our team's project
 I designed the Sign Up and Sign In page with a team mate I prototyped the Sign Up and Sign In page with a team mate